How to Successfully Transition Between Work and Personal Time

 - Pay attention to your breathing.
 Stress tends to cause shorter, faster breathing.
 So, intentionally spend a few minutes taking slower, longer breaths, to help your body relax.

 It isn’t always easy to create these routines and habits.
 There are a ton of legitimate reasons for some people not to do them; for example, taking a walk before and after work may not be a great idea for someone who lives in an area that’s very hot, or that doesn’t feel safe.
-For those of us who are disabled, it’s literally impossible.
 But that doesn’t mean there aren’t alternatives that can serve the same purpose.
 If you need a little help identifying them, or finding ways to stick to them, an ADHD coach could help.